JSdata91/JSdata91.github.io/index.md

 # Welcome to John Shumway's Local Projects.

-You can use the [editor on GitHub](https://github.com/JSdata91/JSdata91.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### About Me:

 I am a expierenced software developer who has worked with various data-based programs, and looking to branch out into data science.
 I have been in the software development field for 5 years.